seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 For shame, bring Juliet forth; her lord is come.

 **Nurse**
-She’s dead, deceased, she’s dead; alack the day!
+She's dead, deceased, she's dead; alack the day!

 **LADY CAPULET**
-Alack the day, she’s dead, she’s dead, she’s dead!
+Alack the day, she's dead, she's dead, she's dead!

 **CAPULET**
-Ha! let me see her: out, alas! she’s cold:
+Ha! let me see her: out, alas! she's cold:
 Her blood is settled, and her joints are stiff;
 Life and these lips have long been separated:
 Death lies on her like an untimely frost